apache/allura/pyforge/docs/guides/email.rst

-And it in turn would be published to the message bus, which will assure that all plugins that are registered to be notified for that e-mail addresses are called like that.
+And it in turn would be published to the message bus, which will assure that all tools that are registered to be notified for that e-mail addresses are called like that.

 If your app has more than one artifact type, you could nest them inside